uriel1998/docker-music-streaming/README.md

 Has A LOT of extra stuff pulled in at the moment though.

+Contains prebuilt version of snapweb, because it's not included by default in Debian package, and avoids the need to install NPM/Typescript to build it.
+You are more than welcome to build your own (get the source from https://github.com/badaix/snapweb ) and build from source.

 1780 - snapweb
 what ports are mapped where
 how to set up